aporeto-inc/gaia/doc/documentation.md

 ### PingConfig

-Represents the ping config to apply to a processing unit.
+Represents the ping configuration to apply to a processing unit.

 #### Example